creative-tutorials/creative-tutorials/README.md

 - designer/developer
 - currently thinking of a new project idea 💡
 - I'm passionate about the web
 - Oh!
-And did I forget to mention I know where you live
+And I love Typescript